Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Here’s a quick rundown of things to consider when shopping for one of these models:

-Speed of brewing: The Velocity models are clearly head and shoulders above the rest at a super fast three minutes.
+Speed of brewing: The Speed Brew models are clearly head and shoulders above most coffee makers at a super fast three minutes.
+Just keep in mind that they need warmup time when you first plug them in, so get that wall timer if necessary.

 Build quality: Those made with stainless steel tend to fare far better and last longer than their mostly plastic counterparts.

-Capacity: Most here can brew 10 cups, while the commercial-grade Pourover can brew 12, but takes far longer to do so.
+Capacity: Most here can brew 10 cups, while the commercial-grade machine can brew 12.

 Ease of use: All Bunns are designed to be easy to operate, but consider the number of parts and how much disassembly you’ll need to do for cleaning.